sara-nl/EAR-harvest-heterogenous-energy-plugin/src/global_manager/README.md

 sudo systemctl start eargmd --> will start the service
 </br>sudo systemctl stop eargmd --> will stop the service
-</br>sudo systemctl reload eargmd --> will force to reload the configuration
+</br>sudo systemctl reload eargmd --> will force to reload the configuration  (ear.conf file)

 Customize installation
 ----------------------